 The Doctrine Committee consists of both lay and ordained members of the SEC dedicated to advise the Church and the College of Bishops in matters of theology and doctrine, either in response to particular requests made through the Faith and Order Board, or in undertaking broader tasks, for example, through the publication of the Grosvenor Essays or the recent volume of essays entitled Truth and the Church in a Secular Age (2019).
 In recent years the Committee has provided theological material to aid the Church in its consideration of major issues such as the nature of marriage or in the revision of its liturgy.

 The Committee is a theological resource of the Church and is available for use as such.
 Its membership is drawn from practising members of the SEC and its publications do not represent any ‘position’ within the Church.
 Its role is to teach theology where appropriate and to enable the Church to engage with theological issues at different levels and in different ways.

 Members of the Committee participate in the life and teaching of the Scottish Episcopal Institute in its task of training and education.

-At present the Doctrine Committee is completing its work on the latest Grosvenor Essay, No. 13, Theology of Authority in the Ministry of the Church.
+At present the Doctrine Committee has released the latest Grosvenor Essay, No. 13, Theology of Authority in the Ministry of the Church.